YusufSyam/EquiCare-AI/readme.md

   Feel free to modify it for better performance.

 * **Limitations**
+  - Input and output are expected to be in English
   - The chatbot does not remember past interactions to generate contextual responses.
 Each interaction is **stateless** and independent.
   - All chat history (`session['chat_history']`) is stored in the client-side browser cookie.
 This means that every time the application restarts, previous chat history is cleared to save cookie storage space.